Join us for our second round of Introduction to Wildlife Tracking!

-This class will prepare students for further study in our other Tracking Courses.
+This class will prepare students for further study in our other tracking courses and is open to previous Introduction to Wildlife Tracking Students.

-The Intro class is appropriate for participants 16 years old and older.
+The intro class in appropriate for participants 16 years old and older.

 A field based summer series of tracking classes designed to be a continuation of last years series, or for trackers who wish to take their tracking skills into practical applications.
 Using the skills of finding and interpreting animal sign, this series will explore additional skills that are needed for guiding, being a citizen scientist, using remote cameras, doing wildlife surveys and being a coexistence counselor with Animal Arbitrators.